MRCIEU/mrcieu.r-universe.dev/README.md

 ### Windows and Macs

-For Windows and Mac users (for those with Macs with both Intel and Apple silicon processors) the installation code to obtain a binary version of **TwoSampleMR** is
+For Windows and Mac users (for both Intel Macs and Apple silicon Macs) the installation code to obtain a binary version of **TwoSampleMR** is

 ```r
 # Installation code for Windows and Mac users